-minerstat is a remote management and monitoring software for mining operation of any size.
-It is free to use for up to two rigs for all of you miners who want to try it first and decide later.
+minerstat is a remote management and monitoring software for the mining operation of any size.

 When we designed the new version of minerstat we wanted to make everything as simple as possible for mining managers who need to manage a large number of rigs and want to do it as fast as possible and with total control over any aspect of the mining process.